Examples exist of towers built too tall, too close to homes, with too many antennas — even at the wrong address!

 - Arliss St, Silver Spring: exceeded approved height

 - Dufief Mill Rd, North Potomac: exceeded approved height

 - Brickyard Rd, Potomac: installed at the wrong location.

 - Oaklyn Dr, Potomac: installed at the wrong location

 - Belfast Pl, Potomac: installed at the wrong location

 - Merrimac Drive: Utility poles on Merrimac Drive improperly expanded BEFORE Tower Committee decision on proposed wireless facility.
-(See blog post.)
+(See also: blog post.)

-Watch Now!
 Montgomery County’s Broken Process for Review and Oversight of Cell Towers and What You Need to Know About ZTA 19-07 with Rick Meyer of the Montgomery County Coalition for the Control of Cell Towers (MC4T.org).
 Webinar was held and recorded Thursday, May 6, 2021.